NicolaGernone/prueba_python/preguntas python.md

 18. **What are Django signals, and how are they used?**
     - Answer: Django signals allow decoupled applications to get notified when certain actions occur elsewhere in the application

-Certainly!
-Let's continue with the answers, code examples, and testing scenarios for the remaining Python and Django questions:

 ### Python Questions with Answers and Code Examples (continued):

 11. **Global Interpreter Lock (GIL) in Python:**